CoreyMSavage/CoreyMSavage/README.md

 - 💞️ I’m looking to collaborate on literally anything

-- 💡 A problem that I'd like to explore with programming is finding an accurate way to measure "PD" (Pupil Distance) for prescription glasses lenses via an app/website (I recently ordered some glasses online and the lenses were terribly inaccurate when compared to in-person measurements)
+- 💡 A problem that I'd like to explore with programming is finding an accurate way to measure "PD" (Pupil Distance) for prescription glasses lenses via an app/website (I recently ordered some glasses online and the lenses were terribly inaccurate when compared to in-person Pupilometer measurements)

 - 📫 How to reach me: savage.corey@ymail.com